Apang20/music-player/README.md

 ## Overview
-An music player application with 19 tracks of music user's can enjoy
+An music player application with 19 tracks of music users can enjoy

 ## Technologies